aarushiwagh/Industrial-OCR/README.md

 ﻿# Industrial-OCR
-Testing FastAPI deployment with Render for the applicatin of an Industrial OCR project
+Testing FastAPI deployment with Render for the application of an Industrial OCR project